nesevis/exhaust/README.md

     case array([JSONValue])
 }

-let jsonGen: ReflectiveGenerator<JSONValue> = .recursive(base: .null, maxDepth: 5) { recurse, remaining in
+let jsonGen = #gen(.recursive(base: .null, depthRange: 0...5) { recurse, remaining in
     .oneOf(weighted:
         (2, .just(.null)),
-        (2, ReflectiveGenerator<Int>.int(in: 0...99).map { JSONValue.int($0) }),
+        (2, .int(in: 0...99).map { JSONValue.int($0) }),
         (Int(remaining), recurse().array(length: 0...3).map { JSONValue.array($0) })
     )
-}
+})
 ```

-At each level, `remaining` counts down from `maxDepth`, and `recurse()` produces a generator for the next level.
+At each level, `remaining` counts down from the maximum depth, and `recurse()` produces a generator for the next level.
 When depth is exhausted, only the base case is used.
 The `weighted` parameter biases toward leaves so that generated trees stay manageable, while `remaining` naturally reduces branching as recursion deepens.

-Recursive generators are fully transparent to reflection and reduction — Exhaust can shrink a deeply nested tree down to its minimal failing subtree.
+The depth itself is drawn from `depthRange` as a shrinkable choice — the reducer can collapse entire subtrees by shrinking the depth toward the range's lower bound.
+Recursive generators are fully transparent to reflection and reduction.

 ## Running Properties